saswatiray/find_projections/README.md

 For numeric output, the algorithm tries to find 2-d projection boxes which can separate out data points  with low variance.

 This package has been written in C++ with Python wrapper (Python 2.7).
-Uses boost ver.
-1.65.
+Uses boost dependency.
 Uses pthreads for multi-threading support.

 Run the following command for building and installing package-

-python setup.py install
+python setup.py install [--user]

 In python,
 import find_projections.

 For creating a wheel distribution, run python setup.py bdist_wheel.

-API documentation is included in Python_API_DOC.pdf and usage has been shown in test.py.
+API documentation is included in Python_API_DOC.pdf and usage has been shown in test_projections.py.

 Parameter names and values -
 -----------------------------